curl/everything-curl/usingcurl/downloads/retry.md

 If a transient error is returned when curl tries to perform a transfer, it retries this number of times before giving up.
 Setting the number to 0 makes curl do no retries (which is the default).
-Transient error means either: a timeout, an FTP 4xx response code or an HTTP 5xx response code.
+Transient error means either: a timeout, an FTP 4xx response code, an HTTP 429 response code or an HTTP 5xx response code.

 ## Tweak your retries